Quantum effects of black holes and cosmological constant problem: Quantization methods

 and thus, the Schr\"{o}dinger equation can be represented as

 where $|\Psi(\omega)\rangle\in\varpi$ is a state vector.
-Equation (\ref{SEeq}) is referred to as the first-order Schr\"{o}dinger--Einstein equation (SE-I) in this paper.
-Here, operator ordering of ``$\widehat\www$-left and $\widehat\SSS$-right'' is employed.
-The SE-I does not depend on a convention of operator ordering because of a relation
+Equation (\ref{SEeq}) is referred to as the first-order Schr\"{o}dinger--Einstein equation (SE-I) in this study.
+Here, operator ordering of ``$\widehat\www$-left and $\widehat\SSS$-right'' is exploited.
+SE-I does not depend on an ordering convention owing to a relation